 I also solicited the help of a few research subjects (friends and peers who are active forum users) to validate my assumptions by going through the same process and recording their thoughts and feelings during each step.

-Hearing from numerous members of the community, ranging from moderator to new members, via survey, slack, and conference calls also provided great insight in understanding the primary pain points preventing current members from actively engaging in discussions, and with one another.
+Hearing from numerous members of the community, ranging from new members to moderators, via survey, Slack, and conference calls also provided great insight in understanding the primary pain points preventing current members from actively engaging in discussions, and communicating with one another.